 A year later in 2007, he opened the refashioned Mount Airy Lodge as a $412 million casino.

-Settlement of perjury charge stripped him of control of Mount Airy
+Perjury charge settlement stripped DeNaples of control of Mount Airy

 But he had allegedly lied about his relationships with mobsters, including William “Big Billy” D’Elia the last known leader of the Buffalino crime family.
-The crime family’s namesake was Russell Buffalino, played by actor Joe Pesce in the recent mob movie, The Irishman.
+The crime family’s namesake was Russell Buffalino, played by actor Joe Pesci in the recent mob movie The Irishman.

 A grand jury indicted DeNaples in early 2008.

-To settle the case, DeNaples created a family trust lead by his daughter, a dentist, for the casino property, which is up for license renewal in August of next year.
+To settle the case, DeNaples created a family trust led by his daughter, a dentist, for the casino property, which is up for license renewal in August of next year.

 Friends and family are how DeNaples does business